norarosel/norarosel/README.md

-MSc student in Life Sciences Engineering at École Polytechnique Fédérale de Lausanne.
+MSc. student in Life Sciences Engineering at École Polytechnique Fédérale de Lausanne.

 <!--
 **norarosel/norarosel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.